ARitz-Cracker/browser-requirifier/README.md

 			"includedFiles": [
 				"index.js",
 				"lib/main",
-				"lib_browser/main_page",
-				// You don't need to specify a module's dependencies, that'll happen automatically.
-But you have to specify YOUR dependencies
-				"node_modules/base_dependency"
+				"lib_browser/main_page"
 			],
 			// This is optional
 			"copyVerbatim": [
 				"file.txt",
 				"assets_folder"
+			],
+			// You don't need to specify a module's dependencies, that'll happen automatically.
+But you have to specify YOUR dependencies
+			"dependencies": [
+				"base_dependency"
 			],
 			"startPoint": "browser.js"
 		},